 There are several reasons that a pulp chamber will have calcification.
 The most common that dentists see everyday all day is local trauma or natural aging.
 Since those are common and known to all dentists I will not touch on those causes.
 The other causes are medical in nature.

 Kindey and renal lithiasis

 If the kidney is the reason for the calcification they will know they have kidney disease as the disease needs to be chronic to have noticeable pulp calcification.
 There is a lot of research on kidney function and dental pulp chamber calcification.
-Many studies show that there is no correlation between kidney stones and dental pulp stones.
-IEJ 2018 Chronic renal disease results in more calcification of the dental pulp chamber.
+Many studies show that there is a correlation between kidney stones and dental pulp stones, if there are several stones.
+IEJ 2018 Furthermore, a systemic review and meta-analysis shows an association exists.
+Gabardo JOE 2019 Chronic renal disease results in more calcification of the dental pulp chamber.
 JOE 91 In particular renal artery calcification has a high correlation to pulp stones.

 Patient will likely know about DI or osteogenesis or know of a family issue with one of these.
 One sign of dentiogenesis imprefecta is total obliteration of the pulp chamber due to calcification of dentin.
 Ask about family history of this and osteogenesis imperfecta too, as there is an association.